sparkssss/AequeVox/README.md

 #### User Study

-The data for the user study is included in the Repo and running the Graphs.ipynb will allow users to generate the comprehensibilty rating diagram shown below.
+The data for the user study is included in the Repo and running the Graphs.ipynb will allow users to generate the comprehensibility rating diagram shown below.

 ![Comprehensibilty Threshold Based on User Study](https://github.com/sparkssss/AequeVox/blob/main/Analysis/User%20Study/User-Study-Graph.png?raw=true)